rpartha/Numerical_Analysis/hw-3/hw-3.md

 <img src = "../hw-3/outp3.png">

+The output shows vast difference in sooluttions for small variance in b vector.
+This could likely be due to the vast difference in the condition numbers when using the L<sub>2</sub> and L<sub>1</sub> = L<sub>∞</sub> norm.
+The matrices in either case appear to be well conditioned.

 ## Problem 4

 1. The matrix *A* in question is shown below.
 We can prove that *A* is singular by proving that *A* is not invertible since singular matrices, by definition, do not have inverses.